eugenesiow/news.machinelearning.sg/content/posts/top_10_natural_language_processing_code_repositories_from_singapore/index.md

 |Python  |  225|   29|          4|

-## 8. An unsupervised neural attention model for aspect extraction
+## 8. An Unsupervised Neural Attention Model for Aspect Extraction

-{{< figure src="" title="" >}}
+{{< figure src="nlp_repo_abae.png" title="An example of an Attention-based Aspect Extraction (ABAE) structure.
+Retrieved from the official paper." >}}

-Code for acl2017 paper "An unsupervised neural attention model for aspect extraction"
+Code for the ACL2017 paper "An Unsupervised Neural Attention Model for Aspect Extraction".

+Aspect extraction is one of the key tasks in sentiment analysis.
+It aims to extract entity aspects on which opinions have been expressed.
+For example, in the sentence "The beef was tender and melted in my mouth", the aspect term is "beef".
+Experimental results on real-life datasets demonstrate that our approach discovers more meaningful and coherent aspects, and substantially outperforms baseline methods on several evaluation tasks.
+Aspect-Based Sentiment analysis (ABSA) can then be performed on the set of aspects in the downstream task.

 |          |                                                                                                 |
 |----------|-------------------------------------------------------------------------------------------------|